-I’m going to put up a few fragments of some of my work over the next few months.
+I’m going to put up a few fragments of some of my work whenever I get the chance.
 Here is a poem to start.

 I wrote Wolf Winter as part of my MA portfolio, when my tutor Nicola Davies, who writes fantastic books about animals and the natural world, suggested I put myself into the head of an animal and try to see things from its perspective.